bhrigu123/Instant-Lyrics/README.md

 * python-gi

+* python-dbus

+* requests

+* beautifulsoup4

-* dbus
+* lxml

-* requests: Install from pip as `pip install requests`

-* bs4: Install from pip as `pip install beautifulsoup4`

-* lxml: `pip install lxml`
+`requests`, `beautifulsoup4` and `lxml` can be installed via pip.

+Run the command `pip install -r requirements.txt` which will install these 3 for you.

-You can install the first 2 using your package manager.
+To install `python-dbus` and `python-gi`, you will need to install using your package manager.

-For Ubuntu/Debian based OS, you can install as:
+For Ubunt/Debian based systems, you can install as:

 `sudo apt install python-gi`